Ruskin Hartley | CEO & Executive Director

 Ashley Wilson | Director of Conservation

 Ashley is a Tucson native and has always been enamored with the natural environment and its dark skies.
 Ashley’s passion for encouraging people to learn and care about the world around them led her to pursue an undergraduate degree in Ecology and Evolutionary Biology with Honors from the University of Arizona and later a master’s degree in Biological Sciences concentrating in Sensory Ecology from California Polytechnic State University.
 During this time, Ashley provided multiple town hall presentations to educate citizens on how their use of lighting can impact the nighttime environment, nocturnal animals, as well as their own health.
 She also participated in the National Park Service’s Future Park Leaders of Emerging Change internship program where she created the International Dark Sky Park application for Voyageurs National Park.
 Afterward, she moved to Florida to work as a lighting project specialist for Sea Turtle Conservancy, where she helped beachfront properties retrofit their exterior lights to be sea turtle-friendly.
 To increase her knowledge on lighting retrofit projects, Ashley also completed her LS-I lighting specialist certification through the National Association of Innovative Lighting Distributors.
-Today, Ashley is ecstatic to work with IDA as the Dark Sky Program Manager, where she collaborates with advocates and volunteers to help them promote effective uses of outdoor lighting and protect pristine dark skies around the world.
+Today, Ashley is ecstatic to work with IDA as the Director of Conservation and lead of the International Dark Sky Places Program, where she collaborates with advocates and volunteers to help them promote effective uses of outdoor lighting and protect pristine dark skies around the world.